barneysmith-sys/barneysmith-sys/README.md

 <details>
 <summary>mocha</summary>

-Mocha is an AI-powered behavioral interview simulator that recreates realistic, high-pressure interview environments with adaptive follow-up questions and structured feedback.
-It helps users improve clarity, storytelling, and thinking under pressure, and is currently in beta across 14+ colleges.
+AI interview simulator that recreates real, high-pressure behavioral interviews with adaptive follow-ups and feedback.
+Built to improve clarity, storytelling, and thinking under pressure.
+Used in beta across 14+ colleges.

 </details>
 ---